-The gas connection allows the connection of argon inert gas.
-The gas hose Protective gas connection
+Protective gas connection The gas connection allows the connection of argon inert gas.
+The gas hose must have a diameter of 6.0 mm and may carry a maximum pressure of 4 bar.

-A foot switch with M12 connection can be connected to this socket.
-Connection socket for be connected to this socket.
+Connection socket A foot switch with M12 connection can be connected to this socket. for foot switch

+Connection socket for electrode grinding motorA Lampert electrode grinding motor from the accessories range can be connected to this socket.